Yekuuun/Process-Injection/ShellExec/README.md

 ### Notice

-To use ShellExec, compile the program in `x64` I do not implemented condition for the 2 type of architecture but only to show how to use this technique.
+To use ShellExec, compile the program in `x64` I didn't implement condition for the 2 types of architecture but only to show how to use this technique.
 Once compiled, run `shellexec.c <PID-PROCESS>` to inject shellcode in destination process and see a message box pop !

+#### Have fun !

 ---